 A panelist invite only applies to Council meetings (not advisory body or management team meetings) and is intended for Committee members who cannot install RingCentral on their device.

 A Panelist invite will generate a phone number to allow individuals the ability to communicate with the Council to present a report, PowerPoint, etc. It does not apply for giving public comment.
-The Council hosts its Council meetings using RingCentral Webinar, a variation of RingCentral Meeting which segregates participants giving presentations from attendees who are listening.
+The Council hosts its Council meetings using RingCentral Webinar, a variation of RingCentral Video which segregates participants giving presentations from attendees who are listening.

 - If you are using the RingCentral application, you do not need a panelist invite to be able to participate.